n-Track Frequently Asked Questions

 For better quality results you can get a soundcard specifically designed for audio recording and a good quality mic.

-You can find suggestions for mics here and for soundcards here - Does n-Track have the ability to utilize quad-core or dual-core processing?
+You can find suggestions for mics here and for soundcards here

 Yes, n-Track takes advantage of quad core and dual core CPUs.
 The gain from switching from 2 to 4 cores depends on both the structure of the song(s) and the audio buffering used.